jordanbray/sqisign-rust/README.md

 ## Architecture

-This library exposes 3 opaque types: `Lvl1`, `Lvl3`, and `Lvl5`.
+This library exposes 3 types: `Lvl1`, `Lvl3`, and `Lvl5`.
 They are
-only used as markers to determine which functions in `the-sqisign` to call, and how much memory to allocate for keys/signatures.
+used as markers to determine which functions in `the-sqisign` to call, and how much memory to allocate for keys/signatures.
+They also expose the number of bytes each `Level` uses for each object type.
 This library also exposes the `Level` trait to allow code to be generic over the `Level`.

 This library also exposes 4 types to the user which contains useful data: